 Vila de Grácia

 Having stayed in almost every district of Barcelona, we recommend the Grácia area.
 Bordering Eixample and Sarrià-Sant Gervasi, the neighbourhood is a bohemian and liberal ideology bastion.
-Spend a day (and night) in its streets and you'll find a multitude of boutique dining spaces, terrace cafés, designer shops and independent bookshops.
+Spend a day (and night) in its streets, and you'll find a multitude of boutique dining spaces, terrace cafés, designer shops and independent bookshops.
 Plaça del Sol, where crowds gather late at night to share a beer, has lively and friendly atmosphere coexisting with the adjacent buildings.

 Accommodation wise, you can find mid-range to luxury hotels, decent hostels and Airbnb flats.
-Despite AirBnb being under fire from the Catalonian government, there’s still a wide range of flats available.
+Despite AirBnb being under fire from the Catalonian government, there’s still a wide range of apartments available.
 With an option for every budget, a desirable location to access the sights and a trendy community, Gràcia is amongst the best places to stay.

 Worth to mention

 In August, the neighbourhood is home to the Festa Major de Gràcia.
 The week-long explosion of creativity is fun but loud, with late nights.
-If you prefer a quieter environment there are other alternatives, such as:
+If you prefer a quieter environment, there are other alternatives, such as:

 El Raval, home to MACBA (Museum of Modern Art) and a multitude of design studios and cafés, is another option.
 It's grittier and dirtier side can, however, put some people off.
 We’d recommend it if you are in search of a multi-cultural and authentic Barcelona.

 Carrer de Mallorca, 401 • 15 to 29€